inverno-io/inverno-mods/README.md

 }
 ```

-Please refer to [Winter distribution][winter-dist-root] for detailed setup and installation instructions.
+Please refer to [Inverno distribution][inverno-dist-root] for detailed setup and installation instructions.

-Comprehensive reference documentations are available for [Winter core][winter-root-doc] and [Winter modules][winter-mods-root-doc].
+Comprehensive reference documentations are available for [Inverno core][inverno-core-root-doc] and [Inverno modules][inverno-mods-root-doc].

-Several example projects showing various features are also available in the [Winter example project][winter-examples-root].
-They can also be used as templates to start new Winter application or component projects.
+Several example projects showing various features are also available in the [Inverno example project][inverno-examples-root].
+They can also be used as templates to start new Inverno application or component projects.

 Feel free to report bugs and feature requests in GitHub's issue tracking system if you ran in any issue or wish to see some new functionalities implemented in the framework.